Jose Rizal and the Filipino language

 But Rizal was not a malansang isda (stinking fish) who neglected his own language.
 Throughout his short life he worked to enrich Tagalog literature and to make it more accessible to ordinary people.
 He translated European stories into Tagalog such as Friedrich Schiller’s Wilhelm Tell and the fairy tales of Hans Christian Andersen.
 He wrote a short Tagalog grammar and he also attempted to write his third novel in Tagalog, known today as Makamisa, but it was left unfinished when he was executed in 1896.

 While Rizal promoted indigenous literature, he also recognized the need to spread literacy among ordinary Filipinos.
 The first obstacle that Filipino children faced when learning to read and write, if they had the chance, was mastering the confusing method of spelling native words with the Spanish alphabet.
-Rizal got the idea to formulate better ways to spell Tagalog words using the modern alphabet after he read an 1884 essay by Trinidad Pardo de Tavera about the ancient baybayin alphabet.
+Rizal got the idea to formulate better ways to spell Tagalog words using the modern alphabet after he read an 1884 essay by Trinidad Pardo de Tavera about the pre-colonial baybayin writing system.

 In an article published in La Solidaridad in April of 1890, Rizal wrote: